Maimunar/typescript-breaking-changes/scoping.md

 #### Types

 There are the following types in Typescript that are relevant to our case.
+They are explained extensively in the types folder as well as in my extra notes

 ```
 TypePredicate - (x:any) => x is number